 - promoting new collaborative ways of working that support people to actively engage in the design, delivery and evaluation of services;

 - developing local partnerships to co-produce a range of services for people to choose from and opportunities for social inclusion and community development;

-- the role of the carer’s centre and the services it can offer, are highlighted in contact with all carers;
+- promoting the role of the carer’s centre and the services it can offer, in contact with all carers;

 - commissioners undertaking reviews with providers involving service users to promote continuous service improvement.